MysteryBlokHed/phasjournal/README.md

 ## Purpose

-PhasJournal is a web app that allows you to better find out what ghost you're hunting.
-You can select which evidence is there/not there and be given a list of the possible ghosts along with what evidence they require and their strengths/weaknesses.
+PhasJournal is a web app that allows you to eliminate ghosts and find out what evidence you need to look for based on what evidence is present/not present.
+You'll see a list of potential ghosts along with their strengths, weaknesses, and the evidence they need.

 ## Project setup